-Finance Uncovered’s mission is to increase the quantity and quality of illicit finance related news items – particularly in the developing and emerging world.
+Finance Uncovered’s mission is to improve the quantity and quality of investigative stories that are rooted in illicit finance or exploitation by training and supporting journalists and activists around the world.

 Finance Uncovered began its life in late 2012.
 We were incubated by Tax Justice Network and transitioned to become a stand-alone, independent journalism organisation during 2016.

 Today we are a staff of five, a proud member of the Global Investigative Journalism Network and an Organised Crime & Corruption Reporting Project (OCCRP) partner organisation.

 Our courses are programmed by experienced financial journalists, who understand the requirements of reporters and researchers.